MerlinTheProgramist/MerlinTheProgramist/README.md

 I'm a self-taught programmer, electronics engineering student, space nerd, maker and way more than that...

 ### 💜 Intrested in:
+- Low-level code
+- Computer architecture
+- Electronics
 - Operating systems
-- Computer architecture
 - Gamedev
-- Electronics

 ### 🧑‍💻 Currently working with:
 1. Rust